ShorenaK/BlackJack/README.md

 Roadmap:
-I do not anticipate to change anything on this project, I would like leave it as a reminder of my first step of this meaningful and remarkable journey.
+I do not anticipate to change anything on this project, I would like to leave it as a reminder of my first step of this meaningful and remarkable journey.